Photospheric emission from GRB 211211A altered by a strong radiation-mediated shock: Introduction

 One possibility is that synchrotron radiation from optically thin parts of the jet is responsible for the observations.
 The synchrotron emission could come from internal collisions within the flow \citep{Narayan92, ReesMeszaros94, Kobayashi97, Daigne98}, magnetic dissipation \citep{Spruit01, Drenkhahn02, ICMART_Zhang11}, or from interaction with the immediate circumburst material \citep{Ryde22, Peer24}.
 Synchrotron spectra are generally broad \citep[e.g.,][]{Katz94, Tavani96} and have thus been used to fit GRB spectra \citep{Burgess11, Zhang16}.
 However, a limiting factor is that synchrotron spectra are too soft for a significant fraction of GRBs \citep[synchrotron line of death][]{Preece98, Acuner20}.

 An alternative is that the prompt emission comes from the photosphere, which is the radius where the optical depth to a distant observer is unity.
 An important realization is that spectra from the photosphere are much broader than the naively expected Planck or Wien distributions, making them viable contenders to explain the observations.
 There are two main reasons for this.
 The first reason is due to geometrical broadening by emission from multiple radii and angles.
 Photons from the photospheric region are emitted at different radii (since the decoupling is a probabilistic process), and as the outflow expands adiabatically, the energy of the average photon decreases \citep{Peer08, Beloborodov11, Lundman13}.
 Photons are also emitted at different azimuthal angles (the angle from the line of sight, i.e., high latitudes) and thus experience various Lorentz boosts \citep{Abramowicz91, Peer08}.
+Further effects from emission at different azimuthal angles arises for structured jets \citep{Lundman13, Meng18, Hu25}, where the Lorentz factor and the emitted energy is different at different angles.
 Therefore, while the local, comoving emission can indeed have a Planck (or Wien) distribution, the observed spectrum is significantly broader, forming a shape that is often referred to as a non-dissipated photospheric spectrum \citep[NDP,][]{Acuner19}.

 The second reason, which is the most important one for this paper, is that any significant energy-dissipation occurring in the outflow alters the energy distribution of the photons \citep{Rees05}.
 Dissipation in the jet is naturally caused by shocks due to the highly variable flow \citep[e.g., ][]{Lazzati09}.
 Such shocks, occurring below the photosphere, are radiation-mediated shocks \citep[RMSs;][]{Levinson08}, and the shock dictates how photons gain and lose energy \citep{Ito18, Lundman18}.
 Since the dissipation occurs below the photosphere, the shocked outflow is still optically thick.
 The downstream photon field then experiences thermalization as it propagates towards the photosphere.
 If the dissipation occurs close enough below the photosphere, the photon field will not have to time to completely re-thermalize, and the emitted spectrum at the photosphere contains information about the dissipation.
 However, the deeper the dissipation occurs, the more information is lost to thermalization.